Love spicy baked chickpeas? These healthy roasted chickpeas couldn’t be easier to make. And talk about a healthy, grab-and-go chickpea snack!

 - Garlic powder

-Love recipes chickpeas and beans?
-Give these dishes a try:
+Love this healthy roasted chickpeas recipe?
+Give these other recipes a try:

-- Vegetarian Diets and Weight Reduction: A Meta-Analysis of Randomized Controlled Trials, Journal of General Internal Medicine
+- A review study in the Journal of General Internal Medicine

 Healthy Roasted Chickpeas with Seasoning